raspberrypilearning/generic-scratch-stamping-sprites/en/step_1.md

 ![screenshot](images/stamp-row-trees.png)

 You can't move or change the stamps with code.
-You can use `clear` {.blockpen} to remove them.
+You can use `clear` {:class="blockpen"} to remove them.